|

 Clematis PETIT

-FAUCON 'Evisix' (N) is another herbaceous
+FAUCON 'Evisix' (N)

 cultivar and a little gem from Raymond Evison.